dduyg/55/posts/attractor-fields.md

 <div style="font-family: 'Source Code Pro', monospace;" class="ui secondary segment">
   <p>To visualize the distance-based attractor fields, I used a grid of points.
 For each point in the grid, a value is generated based on the distance to the closest attractor, whether it's a point or a line.
 While each point is solely influenced by its closest attractor, the definition can be easily adapted to incorporate influence from multiple attractors simultaneously.
 The output of this definition is a single value for each point on the grid, which can then be used to control any property.
 In this case, it controls the radii of circles positioned on the points.</p></div>

-## Analyzing attractors in complex datasets
+## Using attractors to analyze complex datasets

 Attractor fields provide a valuable framework for analyzing and understanding complex systems, and visualizing them can help make sense of complex datasets, especially those with a high number of dynamic and time-series data.
 The attractor field approach aims to represent the data in a lower-dimensional space that captures the inherent structure of the system.
 By identifying the underlying attractors governing the dynamical system's behavior, it is possible to reduce the complexity of high-dimensional data while retaining important patterns and relationships in the data.
 This, in turn, facilitates improved predictions about future states of the system.